-Answers from Lawrence E. Gibson, M.D.
+Answer From Lawrence E. Gibson, M.D.

 In some people, lipoid pneumonia causes no signs or symptoms.
 In others, lipoid pneumonia may cause cough, chest pain or shortness of breath.

-When lipoid pneumonia is caused by petroleum jelly, generally the only treatment is to stop using the petroleum jelly.
-To relieve nasal dryness without petroleum jelly, use a vaporizer or humidifier or try over-the-counter saline nasal spray.
+If you have concerns about the use of petroleum jelly, relieve nasal dryness by using a vaporizer or humidifier instead or try over-the-counter saline nasal spray.
 If you must use a lubricant, choose the water-soluble variety.
 Use it only sparingly and not within several hours of lying down.